arindas/arindas.github.io/content/blog/segmented-log-rust.md

 Now that we know the needed behaviour, let's proceed with the implementation.

-First, we represent the configuration scheme for our `Segment`:
+First, we represent the configuration schema for our `Segment`:

 ```rust
 #[derive(Debug, Default, Clone, Copy, Serialize, Deserialize)]